jessecusack/scientific-workflow/HPC_clusters.md

 jupyter-forward --port=8898 --conda-env=base --launch-command="srun --partition=main --mem=8000 --time=4:00:00" [username]@amarel.rutgers.edu
 ```

+You may be prompted for your Amarel password (which ideally would not happen with ssh keys, but it might be a small bug with `jupyter-forward`)

 The command does the following behind the scenes:
 * log into the HPC
 * start a SLURM job using the command you specify
 * launch jupyter lab as part of the job
 * forward the jupyter lab port to your local computer

 Eventually, a browswer tab on your computer will open with your remote jupyter lab session (URL: `localhost:8898`).
-You may be prompted for your password (which ideally would not happen with ssh keys, but it might be a small bug with `jupyter-forward`).
+You may be prompted for your jupyter server password.
 All the above can be done manually too, as explained below.

 ### The manual way